rorygleeson/adafruit-feather-32u4-lora-raw-apb/README.md

 - LoRaWAN end-device address

 7) If in Australia, change frequencies.
 I just overwite the frequency values in the ttn-abp file, and changed all to 915000000.
 Need to tidy this up, its currently trying 0-8 (9) different frequencies, but our gateway only supports one... but it will work for a quick demo, just change  all LMIC_setupChannel freq to 915000000.
+Note.
+Although there is a config.h file, which allows frequency to be configured, there is something preventing this being used when rebuilt.
+So for now just change in main ttn-abp.ino file.

     LMIC_setupChannel(0, 915000000, DR_RANGE_MAP(DR_SF12, DR_SF7),  BAND_CENTI);      // g-band